 Who’s your next collection for – who do you want next as a client?

 Our next collection is with Brabham.
 Again, motor sport related.
-But this has given us the chance to create something that comes with huge heritage, but contemporary in its look and feel.
-In terms of who owe want next?
-This goes back to my thought, that to have significant, instant positive environmental impact, the ‘big’ brands in this world need to step up more than they are.
-The moment they do that, it’s game changer from an environmental perspective.
-Take caps for example, our caps are measured by 8 recycled plastic bottles per cap.
-If we stuck with motor sport, then think of brands within it that produce a lot of caps.
+But this has given us the chance to create something that comes with huge heritage, but is contemporary in its look and feel.
+In terms of whom own want next?
+This goes back to my thought, that to have a significant, instant positive environmental impact, the ‘big’ brands in this world need to step up more than they are.
+The moment they do that, it’s a game changer from an environmental perspective.
+Take caps, for example, our caps are measured by 8 recycled plastic bottles per cap.
+If we are stuck with motorsport, then think of brands within it that produce a lot of caps.
 They can be in the 100’s of thousands so the environmental impact is huge!
 So, the one that takes that decision I guess I would like to be our next client.

 What’s your company ambition and vision for the next five years?

 We have developed from a pure design and supply business to incorporating a licensing and partnership program.
 In addition, we have opened up operations in the US.
-As business, we want to stay ahead of the field, open up into territories and develop more partnerships opportunities, perhaps into different sports.
-In essence, I think I would like MT to be really recognised in 5 years as a front runner for sustainable production and merchandising.
-If our legacy can be anything, I hope we will be been seen as a pioneer in sustainability, a distuptor and risk taker that opened up people’s eyes to the environmental damage being done - and that there is another way.
+As a business, we want to stay ahead of the field, open up into territories and develop more partnerships opportunities, perhaps into different sports.
+In essence, I think I would like MT to be recognised in 5 years as a front runner for sustainable production and merchandising.
+If our legacy can be anything, I hope we will be been seen as a pioneer in sustainability, a disruptor and risk-taker that opened up people’s eyes to the environmental damage being done - and that there is another way.